History of Riga: Capital of independent Latvia (1918–1940)

-Soviet and Nazi period
+Soviet and Nazi period (1940–1991)

 1950 USSR stamp commemorating ten years of Soviet rule in Latvia; it depicts the Latvian Academy of Sciences on Bruņinieku iela in Riga.

 There then followed World War II, with the Soviet occupation and annexation of Latvia in 1940; thousands of Latvians were arrested, tortured, executed and deported to Gulag labor camps in Siberia, following German occupation in 1941–1944.
 The Baltic Germans were forcibly repatriated to Germany at Hitler's behest, after 700 years in Riga.
 The city's Jewish community was forced into a ghetto in the Maskavas neighbourhood, and concentration camps were constructed in Kaiserwald and at nearby Salaspils.
+Polish forced labourers from Tczew maintained contact with the Polish resistance movement and conducted espionage of local German activity.

 In 1945 Latvia was once again subjected to Soviet domination.
 Many Latvians were deported to Siberia and other regions of the Soviet Union, usually being accused of having collaborated with the Nazis or of supporting the post-war anti-Soviet Resistance.
 Forced industrialization and planned large-scale immigration of large numbers of non-Latvians from other Soviet republics into Riga, particularly Russians, changed the demographic composition of Riga.
+Lativians made up 70% of Riga in 1940, but by 1959 they had shrunk to 45% and then to 36.5% in 1989. with Russians exceeding that of Latvians by the end of the 1960s.
 High-density apartment developments, such as Purvciems, Zolitūde, and Ziepniekkalns ringed the city's edge, linked to the center by electric railways.
-By 1975 less than 40% of Riga's inhabitants were ethnically Latvian, a percentage which has risen since Latvian independence.

 In 1986 the modern landmark of Riga, the Riga Radio and TV Tower, whose design is reminiscent of the Eiffel Tower, was completed.